 Unless a DUI case was resolved pursuant to G.L. c.
 90 § 24D, there is no hardship license available during a chemical test refusal suspension, either from the RMV or Board of Appeal.
 Also, the Registry can legally run chemical test refusal suspensions consecutively and not concurrently with OUI suspensions.
 Refusal to submit to a breath or blood test after being arrested for OUI counts as a disqualifying event for commercial drivers’ license (CDL) holders.

 Attorney Simoneau was proud to have played a lead role in the case of Souza v.
 Registrar of Motor Vehicles, 462 Mass.
-227 (2012), where the Massachusetts Supreme Judicial Court declared that the Registry’s method of calculating the length of chemical test refusal suspensions was invalid as a matter of law.
+227 (2012), where the Massachusetts Supreme Judicial Court declared that the Registry’s method of calculating the length of chemical test refusal suspensions was invalid.